QijingZheng/VaspBandUnfolding/README.md

 * http://www2.cpfs.mpg.de/ELF/index.php?content=06interpr.txt

 NOTE that if you are using VESTA to view the resulting ELF file, please rename the output file as "ELFCAR", otherwise there will be some error in the isosurface plot!
+When VESTA read in CHG*/PARCHG/*.vasp to visualize isosurfaces and sections, data values are divided by volume in the unit of bohr^3.
+The unit of charge densities input by VESTA is, therefore, bohr^−3.
+For LOCPOT/ELFCAR files, volume data are kept intact.

 ## Band unfolding